Pointscene/docker-lastools/README.md

 # docker-lastools
 Docker for LAStools
-Based on Ubuntu 18.04 bionic
+Based on Ubuntu 20.04 focal

 This container has the open source versions listed on https://github.com/LAStools/LAStools